archlinux/buildbtw/README.md

 ## Development

 - Install the `sqlx-cli` package.
-- Get a personal access token for gitlab.archlinux.org with the `read_api` scope and put it into `.env`.
-Run `cargo install graphql_client_cli` and `just update-graphql-schema` to download the gitlab GraphQL API schema.
+- Optional: Get a personal access token for gitlab.archlinux.org with the `read_api` scope and put it into `.env`.

 Now you need to run the server, a worker, and then dispatch work to the server using the client.